 “I should be a stylish Holly Golightly.
 Even if that’s all I can contribute”, said Audrey.
-She and Hubert de Givenchy teamed up again for Blake Edward’s romantic comedy.
+“I’m an introvert… Playing the extroverted girl in Breakfast at Tiffany’s was the hardest thing I ever did.”
+She and Hubert de Givenchy teamed up again for Blake Edward’s romantic comedy, after Sabrina (1954).
 Her wardrobe is simple, elegant, iconic, and Breakfast at Tiffany’s was the movie that, in 1961, consecrated the black sheath dress.
 The couturier designed two sleeveless black dresses for the film.
 The first one is the straight lined, black satin gown with a beautiful low-cut back, which was worn with long, black satin gloves, large tortoiseshell Oliver Goldsmith sunglasses reminiscent of the Ray-Ban Wayfarer model, a Tiffany necklace of strands of pearls and diamante hair ornament.
 Holly wears the dress in the opening scene, that time of morning when the dawn has broken, but the city is still asleep, and she steps out of a yellow cab on a deserted Fifth Avenue, outside Tiffany’s.

 Riccardo Tisci, creative director of Givenchy, said of the dress: “It was 1961 and this dress is in a way very sixties.
 The front is severe, elegant, very clean, but at the back there is the very interesting neckline, somewhere between ethnic and Parisian; a softness that other designers in that time didn’t have.”

 The man’s shirt Audrey wears to bed in her own characteristic chic way was designed by Edith Head, who, once again, had to settle for filling out the remainder of Audrey’s needed costumes.
-Wouldn’t you say that this outfit, completed by the cute sleeping mask, is memorable too?
-It is to me.
+But wouldn’t you say that this outfit, completed by the funny sleeping mask, is memorable, too?
+It’s very modern.

 It’s a bed sheet you see her wearing at her cocktail party.
 A scene was cut from the film in which Holly is taking a bath and has to improvise a gown on the spot.
 One more example that Audrey could look chic in just anything she threw on.
 At first I didn’t even realise it was a sheet she had on and she could have easily gotten away with that on the spur of the moment outfit if you ask me, but she soon changes into her short shift dress.

-The blue jeans, grey sweater and cloth around the head she’s wearing as she sings Moon River on the fire escape were also designed by Edith Head.
+The blue jeans, grey sweater and cloth around the head that Audrey is wearing as she sings Moon River on the fire escape were also designed by Edith Head.
 “The real girl comes alive in the blue jeans.
 Every woman is an actress in a Paris gown”, said Audrey.
-This look is just as timeless as the little black dress.
+Holly Golightly’s true self does come to light in that sequence.
+And it is a look just as timeless as the little black dress.

-The beige trench coat, another style item that has been immortalized by Breakfast at Tiffany’s in the final scene, is paired with a head scarf, polo t-shirt and herringbone skirt.
+The beige trench coat, another style item that has been immortalized by Breakfast at Tiffany’s in the final scene.

-A hot pink silk cocktail dress studded with green rhinestones and with a pink bow around the waist.
-It was teamed with a collarless, three-quarter sleeved coat in the same vibrant pink.
-I love these infusions of colour in an otherwise neutral wardrobe.
+The hot pink silk cocktail dress studded with green rhinestones and with a pink bow around the waist

-sources: A Matter of Style: Intimate Portraits of 10 Women Who Changed Fashion , by Paola Saltari, Classic Hollywood Style, by Caroline Young, and Edith Head: The Fifty Year Career of Hollywood’s Greatest Designer, by Jay Jorgensen
+Editorial sources: A Matter of Style: Intimate Portraits of 10 Women Who Changed Fashion / Classic Hollywood Style, by Caroline Young / Edith Head: The Fifty Year Career of Hollywood’s Greatest Designer, by Jay Jorgensen